jmetzger/training-linux-basiswissen/firewalld-redhat.md

 ## Best way to add a new rule
 ```
-# Step1: do it persistent -> written to disk
+# Step1: do it for runtime + test
 firewall-cmd --add-port=82/tcp --permanent

-# Step 2: + reload firewall
+# Step 2: on success add to permanent
-firewall-cmd --reload
+firewall-cmd --runtime-to-permanent
 ```

 ## Enable / Disabled icmp